mattvenn/multi_project_tools/README.md

 This command will run all the tests against all projects:

-* check config has correct keys
+* Check config file
-* runs a module test given Makefile and recipe
+* Runs a module test given Makefile and recipe
-* runs the caravel simulation given Makefile and recipe
+* Runs the Caravel simulation given Makefile and recipe
-* runs formal proof on wrapper
+* Runs formal proof on wrapper tristated outputs
-* checks wrapper md5sum is correct (if doing an LVS with gds and powered Verilog, then is there any point in doing md5sum on wrapper?)
+* Checks wrapper md5sum is correct (if doing an LVS with gds and powered Verilog, then is there any point in doing md5sum on wrapper?)
-* checks GDS is correct size,
+* Checks GDS is correct size
-* checks GDS nothing on layer metal 5
+* Checks GDS nothing on layer metal 5
-* run LVS against powered Verilog and GDS - requires v0.9 OpenLANE/PDK
+* Run LVS against powered Verilog and GDS - requires v0.9 OpenLANE/PDK
-* checks powered Verilog has correct number of tristate buffers
+* Checks powered Verilog has correct number of tristate buffers
-* checks powered Verilog has correct module interface
+* Checks powered Verilog has correct module interface

 This functionality is contained within the [Project class](project.py)